Playbook: Growing

 Your first enterprise deal isn’t about revenue.
 It’s about proof.
 Price aggressively enough to remove friction, but not so low that you’re not taken seriously.

-What good looks like: A founder who landed their first enterprise customer through a corporate accelerator, delivered a successful 90-day pilot, then used that reference to close three more deals in the same sector within six months.
+What good looks like: A founder who used their accelerator network to get an introduction, landed a 90-day pilot, delivered real value, then used that reference to close three more deals in the same sector within six months.

 This is general information, not financial or legal advice.
 Always do your own research and seek independent professional advice.